Menu

 To get started adding a new page to your WordPress site, find the Pages menu in the WordPress Dashboard Navigation menu.
 Click Add New.

-You’ll now see the WordPress page editor.
-WordPress 5.0 introduced an entirely new editor with a new approach to adding content to your new page called the WordPress Block Editor.
 In the WordPress editor, each paragraph, image, or video is presented as a distinct “block” of content.

 Each block comes with its own set of controls for changing things like color, width, and alignment.
 These will show and hide automatically when you have a block selected.
 All of the blocks available to you live in the Block Library.
 You’ll find it wherever you see the + icon.